Antigua and Barbuda national football team: Manager history

 The following is a list of head coaches of the Antigua and Barbuda national team throughout the years.

 Players

 Current squad

-The following players were called up for the 2022–23 CONCACAF Nations League matches against Barbados, Guadeloupe and Cuba (twice) on 2, 5, 9 and 12 June 2022, respectively.
+The following players were called up for the 2025–26 CONCACAF Series matches against Aruba and Guyana on 12 and 18 November 2025.

-Caps and goals are correct as of 12 June 2022, after the match against Cuba.
+Caps and goals are correct as of 12 November 2025, after the match against Aruba.

+Recent call-ups

+The following players have also been called up to the Antigua and Barbuda squad within the last twelve months.